Collaborate in a team room

 Add another room

-Adding other rooms provides areas for ad hoc discussions, cross-team interactions, virtual teams, or social discussions.
+Adding other rooms provides areas for improvised discussions, cross-team interactions, virtual teams, or social discussions.

 Add a room.
-If the New link is not active, get added as a team administrator.
+If the New link isn't active, get added as a team administrator.

-Add members to the room as described earlier in this topic.
+Add members to the room as described earlier in this article.